joetjo/OLA/ReadMe.md

 |-|--------------------------------------------------------------------------------------------------------------------------|

 > WARNING : usage without an "already done setup" may not work at all.
 This is done for private use and shared because there is nothing confidential in it.
-> Mandatory tags to use in Obsidian are also not documented "here" and maybe configuration or maybe not :-)
+> Mandatory tags to use in Obsidian are also not documented "here" and maybe configurable or maybe not :-)
 > Minimal tags are: ``#PLAY/IN_PROGRESS``, ``#PLAY/"play status"``,``#TYPE/"type"``, ``#PLATFORM/"platform name"`` )

 **Then this Assistant will help you to :**